Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - E.g. The PFC develops later in life similar to how it also developed later in evolution.
 - The PFC has massive connections to almost all regions of the parietal and temporal cortex, and also receives huge input from the thalamus.
 - Frontal lobe lesions are difficult to detect and require specialized testing.
-- Perseveration: persisting in a response even after being told that it’s incorrect.
+- *Perseveration*: persisting in a response even after being told that it’s incorrect.
 - Lesions to the PFC can result in difficulty executing a plan, socially inappropriate behavior, and they may exhibit stimulus-driven behavior.
 - Two fundamental types of actions
-    - Goal-oriented actions: actions with an expected reward and the knowledge that the action causes the reward.
+    - *Goal-oriented actions*: actions with an expected reward and the knowledge that the action causes the reward.
         - Most of our actions are of this type.
         - E.g. We go to school because we want a certain lifestyle.
 We put money into the vending machine to get chips.
-    - Habitual actions (habit): actions that aren’t under the control of a reward.
+    - *Habitual actions (habit)*: actions that aren’t under the control of a reward.
         - Is stimulus driven and can be considered automatic.
         - E.g. Putting on glasses in the morning.
 Pulling the blanket up while sleeping.
         - Occur in the presence of certain stimuli that trigger the retrieval of well-learned associations.